akonwi/git-plus/README.md

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Write tests
+4. Make your changes
+5. Run `apm test`
-3. Commit your changes (`git commit -am 'Add some feature'`)
+6. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+7. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+8. Create new Pull Request